dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 }
 ```

+{{% alert title="Important" color="warning" %}}
-`cloudevent-id` should be specified in the publish metadata request, not the payload.
+While you can override `traceid` and `tracestate`, this is not the recommended way to specify trace ID or trace state.
+The following fields should be specified in the publish metadata request, not the JSON payload:
+- `cloudevent-id`
+- `cloudevent-traceid`
+- `cloudevent-tracestate`

+{{% /alert %}}

 ## Publish your own CloudEvent